Q: What are the Australia Awards and what can I study?

 You need to apply for a course in a field of study that is appropriate to your academic and work experience background.
 If you want to change your career path completely, then you need to justify why you are doing so and be able to link it to the development needs of Timor-Leste.

-You need to be able to speak about the benefits that the scholarship would bring not just to yourself but also to the organisation or institution and to the country.
+You need to be able to speak about the benefits that the scholarship would bring not just to yourself but also to the organisation or institution and to your community and Timor-Leste.

 If you are intending to undertake a Masters course by research or a PhD, before you approach a potential supervisor in Australia, you should approach the ministry that is responsible for that sector to get a research topic that is applicable to Timor-Leste.

-The Panel rated more highly those applicants who could potentially contribute to Timor-Leste’s development as an academic (as well as being a practitioner) after they returned home from their studies in Australia.
+The Panel rated more highly those applicants who could potentially contribute to Timor-Leste’s development as an academic and/or a practitioner) after they returned home from their studies in Australia.

-You need to check your spelling and grammar because your English language skills are very important.
-A hint is to try reading your responses aloud, or ask someone else to read your responses back to you.
+Make sure you double check your spelling and grammar.
+Try reading your responses aloud, or ask someone else to read your responses back to you.